General Northern Areas of Pakistan Travel

 Hunza Valley, Gilgit Baltistan

 Though Natco bus service has been operating between Rawalpindi and Hunza for decades but with time their service has gone poorer and poorer day by day.
-As of 2019 Natco charges ~Rs.
+As of 2019, Natco charges ~Rs.
 2,100 for a seat from Rawalpindi to Hunza without AC and snacks.

 I highly appreciate Faisal Movers for their valued contribution to the public transport in Pakistan.
 I hope Faisal Movers’ competitors will also start operating their buses on this route because competition will keep all the service providers on their toes to provide better services to the commuters.

 An alternative to Natco and Faisal Movers bus service is the shared taxi service which runs between Rawalpindi and Gilgit.
 A taxi can be shared among 4 persons for which the person sitting on the front seat usually pays Rs.
 1,000 more than the 3 persons sitting in the back seats.
-As of 2019 the rates for full taxi car varied between Rs.
+As of 2019, the rates for a full taxi car varied between Rs.
 14,000 and Rs.
 16,000.
 For a small group of 3-4 people this is an excellent choice because you get a car with driver and have the freedom to make stops at your choice on the way.
-If you want to visit Hunza using the shared taxi service then you can do so by using this service till Gilgit and then going to Hunza either in Hiace or booking a private tax to take you to Hunza.
+If you want to visit Hunza using the shared taxi service then you can do so by using this service till Gilgit and then going to Hunza either in Hiace or booking a private taxi to take you to Hunza.

 If you have any recent personal experience of using public transport then you can share useful information with me through the comments section below.